EmilStenstrom/friendlybit/posts/2007-02-21-improving-interactivity-with-javascript.md

 ![Sortable list items](/files/ajaxexamples/sortable.png)

-That&#8217;s all!
-Hope I&#8217;ve given you some ideas of widgets/controls you can use to enhance user experience.
+That's all!
+Hope I've given you some ideas of widgets/controls you can use to enhance user experience.
 Good luck!